Saint Sava: Autocephaly and church organization

 The organizational work of Sava was very energetic, and above all, the new organization was given a clear national character.
-The Greek bishop at Prizren was replaced by a Serbian, his disciple.
+The Greek bishop at Prizren was replaced by a Serb, his disciple.
 This was not the only feature of his fighting spirit.
 The determination of the seats of the newly established bishoprics was also performed with especially state-religious intention.
 The Archbishopric was seated in the Monastery of Žiča, the new endowment of King Stefan.
 The bishopric in Dabar on the Lim river was situated towards the border with Bosnia, to act on the Orthodox element there and suppress the Bogomil teaching.
-The bishopric of Zeta was located on the Prevlaka peninsula, Bay of Kotor, out of real Zeta itself, and the bishopric of Hum in Ston; both of these were almost on the outskirts of the kingdom, obviously with the aim to combat the Catholic action which had spread especially from the Catholic dioceses of Kotor and Dubrovnik.
-In earlier times, also Orthodox monasteries were subjected to the supervision of the Catholic Archdiocese of Bar; after Sava's action that intercourse began to change in the opposite direction.
-After Sava's organization, Orthodoxy finally became the state religion of Serbia.
+The bishopric of Zeta was located on the Prevlaka peninsula, Bay of Kotor, out of real Zeta itself, and the bishopric of Hum in Ston; both of these were almost on the outskirts of the kingdom, obviously with the aim to combat the Roman Catholic action which had spread especially from the Roman Catholic dioceses of Kotor and Dubrovnik.
+In earlier times, also Eastern Orthodox monasteries were subjected to the supervision of the Roman Catholic Archdiocese of Bar; after Sava's action that intercourse began to change in the opposite direction.
+After Sava's organization, Eastern Orthodoxy became the state religion of Serbia.
 Sava, in that respect, worked consistently and without any regard.
 The Bogomils had been prohibited already by his father, Nemanja, while Sava, as an Athonite Latinophobe, did his part all to prevent and weaken the influence of Catholicism.
 Through his clergy, which he directly influenced as an example and with teaching, Sava rose also the general cultural level of the whole people, striving to develop human virtues and a sense of civic duty.
 The Serbian state thought of the Nemanjić dynasty was created politically by Nemanja, but spiritually and intellectually by Sava.